praveenande84/Target-Interview/01 My Self/About My Self.md

 <summary>Career Switch</summary>

 #### Career Switch
-There is scope for more growth in IT.
+Actually, There is  more growth in IT field.
-There are more Job opportunities in IT.

-I joined CCBP to learn tech skills.
+So, I took full-stack trainning from __Nxtwave__.
 I improved my logical thinking & problem solving skills through Python.
-I got hands-on experience with various technologies like HTML, CSS, Javascript and React..etc

-I really enjoyed learning these technologies and developing website and projects.
+During my full-stack training, I really enjoyed learning these technologies and developing websites and projects.

+This experience gave a lot of confidence and
-That's why I think IT is the right field for me.
+I fixed that IT field is the right field for me.
+That's why I want to switch my career to IT field.

 </details>